 We inspire and encourage our employees with the confidence to take action and bring their authentic selves to work every day.

 Inclusion is the backbone to our mission of Serving Others.
-The first Dollar General was founded in 1939 with a commitment to serve an underserved community.
-Our founder saw an opportunity for retail to be more responsive to the needs of rural communities.
+In 1939, our founder saw an opportunity for retail to be more responsive to the needs of rural communities.
 Throughout our existence, similar moments demonstrate an act of inclusion or a strategic move towards a more inclusive culture.
-Today, our customers, colleagues, and communities inspire us to continue this journey as we launch a new phase in our commitment to serving others — My Difference Makes A Difference.
+Today, our customers, colleagues, and communities inspire us to continue this journey in our commitment to serving others – My Difference Makes a Difference.

 Dollar General launches GED / Learn to Read program